 Breaktime and Lunchtime

-Breaktime is at 10.15am for fifteen minutes.
-Lunchtime is at 1:00pm for forty minutes.
+Breaktime is at 10.15am for 15 minutes.
+Lunchtime is at 1:00pm for 40 minutes.
 Lunch can be taken in the school canteen where a varied menu includes hot meals and paninis.
 Packed lunches can be brought in and eaten in the dining hall.

-Applications for free school meals open in June 2017 for 2018/2019 and can be found on the council website.
+Applications for free school meals 2019/2020 and can be found on the council website.
 Please do register for free school meals if your child is eligible.
 Money for free meals is put automatically on to pupils’ Young Scot cards.

 At the start of S1 and usually up to the September mid-term (Monday holiday) S1 pupils are not allowed off the school premises.
 Thereafter, they are permitted off the school premises at lunchtime.

-Some clubs, for example music groups, take place at lunchtime and the library is another place where pupils can go to at this point in the day.
+Lunchtime is also a time when some clubs take place, for example music groups.
+The library is another place where pupils can go to at this point in the day.